MDBossss/HotelHub/readme.md

 # HotelHub
-This project was made with focus on the frontend and polishing my knowledge on frontend design and technologies.
-The plan is to keep expanding the project with time so most likely not finished.
+This project was made with **focus on the frontend** and polishing my knowledge on frontend design and technologies.
+The plan is to keep expanding the project with time, so most likely not finished.
 Technologies:
 * React + Vite
 * SASS